Web browsers use the http protocol and modern ones can also use websockets.

 A screen shot of the script is show below:

-Note: scripts used in this tutorial can be downloaded here.
+Note: scripts used in this tutorial can be downloaded at the bottom of the page

 Running the Script